• Skip to primary navigation

 How to make tomato mac and cheese

-Boil your pasta according to the instructions on the package.
+Boil your elbow noodles according to the instructions on the package and drain.

 Add pasta into a greased casserole dish, along with a simple cheese sauce made with butter, flour, milk and shredded cheese.